Last updated February 2016

 Do I have to give notice to withdraw money?

 No. The Credit Union account is a no-notice savings account, but we do need time to process any withdrawal request within our usual opening hours.
 You can request withdrawals online, by phone, in person or by email – see Contact Us.
 There will be a processing time for the transaction to be authorised and transferred to you.

 Can I withdraw cash from the Credit Union?

 No. For security reasons this is not possible.
 We can transfer funds to a nominated account or issue cheques.
 Cheques can be paid to you, a third party or for if less than £500 can be made payable for cash to be used at a specified Post Office.

 How do I pay into the Credit Union?

-You can pay in by bank card (credit card or visa debit card), standing order, bank transfer or through PayPoint.
+You can pay in by bank card (credit card or visa debit card), standing order or bank transfer.
 If you are working for a local employer that is enrolled with our Payroll Deduction scheme, you can save directly from your pay packet.

 Can I set up the bank payments myself?